Learn how to do what you do, better.

 Singapore Short Courses

-Get a 20% discount when you sign up before May 21.
-Companies who register 3 or more employees for any of the 3 courses will receive an additional 20% discount.
+Get a 10% discount when you sign up before June 21.
+Companies who register 3 or more employees for any of the 3 courses will receive an additional 20% discount for a savings of up to 30 percent.
 Contact Debbie Maggs at email@example.com for group registration.

 |July 10-12, 2017||Fundamentals of Fluid Film Bearings for Machinery Engineers|

 |July 10-12, 2017||Shaft Sealing Technology for Centrifugal Compressors|